oduameh/node-course/docs/Instructions/firewall-logging.md

 ## A couple of daemons

-Before moving forward, let us talk about and add a couple of services to our server.
+Install two essential services on the server.

-The first one is **fail2ban**.
+The first is **fail2ban**.

-**fail2ban** is a daemon that monitors and bans clients that repeatedly fail authentication checks such as brute forcing SSH.
+**fail2ban** is a daemon that monitors and bans clients that are repeatedly failing authentication checks, such as brute-force SSH attempts.

-It is a good idea to run this on any publicly accessible server.
+Run this daemon on any publicly accessible server:

 ```
 sudo apt install -y fail2ban
 ```

-The other generic service we would like to install is **chrony**.
+The second service is **chrony**.

-**Chrony** is an implementation of the network time protocol (NTP). **Cardano** is very dependent on time and requires that block-producing nodes, relays, and any other nodes keep accurate time.
-This is especially critical for block-producing nodes as the network expects blocks to be minted and propagated within a second (slot).
-With default settings, **chrony** will regularly check in with publicly available NTP servers.
-In our case, it will check with `pool.ntp.org`.
-While we can configure many options in `/etc/chrony.conf`, such as specifying a lower stratum NTP server, the default settings should be more than adequate for our purposes.
+**Chrony** is an implementation of the Network Time Protocol (NTP). **Cardano** is very time-dependent and requires that block-producing nodes, relays, and other nodes keep accurate time.
+This is especially critical for block-producing nodes, as the network expects blocks to be minted and propagated within a second (slot).
+With default settings, **chrony** regularly checks with publicly available NTP servers (in this case, `pool.ntp.org`).
+While many options can be configured in `/etc/chrony.conf`, such as specifying a lower stratum NTP server, the default settings are adequate for most purposes:

 ```
 sudo apt install -y chrony
 ```

-Once installed, check to ensure **chrony** is keeping your server in sync.
+Verify **chrony** is keeping the server in sync:

 ```
 chronyc tracking